Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-We are using several Object Libraries besides the default References Library during the course of developing an Access Database.
+We are using several Object Libraries besides the default References Library while developing an Access Database.
 Microsoft Data Access Objects (DAO), Microsoft ActiveX Data Objects (ADODB), Visual Basic for Application (VBA), and so on.
 These are essential for creating Data Processing Routines in VBA.

 I have briefly touched on this subject in my first Article on this site: Command Button Animation and advised you to link these files to your Database manually, before attempting to run the Program given there also.
 The List of Essential Library Files and the procedures to attach them to the Database manually are also explained there.

-Some of these Library References like Microsoft Access 9.0 Object Library, Visual Basic for Applications, OLE Automation is attached by default, when a new database is created and other files are added manually.
+Some of these Library References like Microsoft Access 9.0 Object Library, Visual Basic for Applications, and OLE Automation are attached by default when a new database is created and other files are added manually.
 We add new reference Libraries for using the powerful features extended by them, which are not available in Microsoft Access.

 We have used Microsoft Office Library (Office) to create customized Message Boxes, Option BalloonsCheck Boxes, and other controls.
-The Office Assistant feature we have used to capture user responses in an interesting way.
+The Office Assistant feature we have used to capture user responses interestingly.
 We have created a Wizard to select the Office Assistant character Clippy, the Cat, or any other of your choice in Access, without using the Option provided by Office Assistant.

 You can use the Object Browser of VBA (View - - > Object Browser) to browse the Properties and Methods extended by a particular Library Object.